wdmg/yii2-admin/README.md

     ?>

 # Status and version [ready to use]
+* v.1.1.1 - Loading options from DB for installed modules, fix`s
 * v.1.1.0 - Added module manager, migrations
 * v.1.0.10 - Styling and managing the sidebar admin menu
-* v.1.0.9 - Rebuild assets, start stylized sidebar menu